andy23512/blog-zh-tw/source/_posts/tangent-s-collection-of-charachorder-and-forge-resource-links.md

 - [ChorderClub Essentials (Playlist)](https://youtube.com/playlist?list=PL5UG1PKtBJF7JQxwee2AwmUA2137eMHXL&feature=shared)

-{% blockquote %}
-CharaChorder Essentials 中有 CharaChorder 提供的深度教學影片。這些影片能幫助你充分發揮你的 CharaChorder 裝置的潛力。
+{% collapsecard "Show Detail" %}In CharaChorder Essentials, there are in-depth tutorial videos provided by CharaChorder.
+These videos can help you unlock the full potential of your CharaChorder device.
-{% endblockquote %}
+{% endcollapsecard %}

 ### Others

 #### [Try CharaChorder](https://try.charachorder.com/)

-{% blockquote %}
-Try CharaChorder is a free CharaChorder emulator that you can try some features of CharaChorder devices directly on your browser with any keyboard.
+{% collapsecard "Show Detail" %}Try CharaChorder is a free CharaChorder emulator that you can try some features of CharaChorder devices directly on your browser with any keyboard.
 Check [the introduction video of Try CharaChorder](https://youtu.be/ZIzdo_hLbJw?feature=shared) for more detailed explanation and demostration.
-{% endblockquote %}
+{% endcollapsecard %}

 #### [Master Forge Estimator](https://wheresmyforge.charachorder.com/)

-{% blockquote %}
-It's a web tool that estimates the fulfillment date for your Master Forge order.
+{% collapsecard "Show Detail" %}It's a web tool that estimates the fulfillment date for your Master Forge order.
-{% endblockquote %}
+{% endcollapsecard %}

 #### [VoiceBox](https://voicebox.iq-eq.us/)

-{% blockquote %}
-VoiceBox is a live text-to-speech web app.
+{% collapsecard "Show Detail" %}VoiceBox is a live text-to-speech web app.
 Check [the official release video](https://youtu.be/76W4yvi2eW0?feature=shared) for demostration.
-{% endblockquote %}
+{% endcollapsecard %}

 #### [CharaChorder/CAD-CAM: CharaChorder's official repository of CAD & CAM files](https://github.com/CharaChorder/CAD-CAM)

-{% blockquote %}
-This repository collects the CAD & CAM files of some parts of CharaChorder devices, Forge devices and Forge Bolt-on.
+{% collapsecard "Show Detail" %}This repository collects the CAD & CAM files of some parts of CharaChorder devices, Forge devices and Forge Bolt-on.
-{% endblockquote %}
+{% endcollapsecard %}

 #### [CharaChorder/nexus: CharaChorder's logging and analysis desktop app, supporting Linux, Windows, and macOS.](https://github.com/CharaChorder/nexus)